-Due to the COVID-19 pandemic, the CERN’s annual hackathon based on open web technologies took place online for the first time!
+The ‘CERN Webfest’ — CERN’s annual hackathon based on open web technologies — took place last weekend.
+Due to the COVID-19 pandemic, the event was held online for the first time.
 Over 400 people signed up for the event from 75 countries across the globe.

 We would like to thank everyone who participated in this year's special Webfest edition, as well as all the mentors, judges and partners who made the CERN Webfest 2020 happen and be such a great experience!

 - Charlotte Lindberg Warakaulle - CERN, Director for International Relations.